Stephanie loves to travel. She has written numerous articles with tips, photographs, and information on places to visit.

 My nephews are not the only ones impressed by the new Harry Potter theme park.
 J.K.
 Rowling herself provided input into the design and planning, commenting that "the plans I've seen look incredibly exciting" and adding, "I don't think fans of the books or films will be disappointed."

-Admission, Hours and Directions to the Harry Potter Theme Park in Orlando Florida
+Admission, Hours and Directions to the Park

 The Wizarding World of Harry Potter truly is a theme park within a theme park.
 You don't have to pay extra to enjoy the experience, once you have admission to Universal Orlando Resort's "Islands of Adventure.
 As of June 2010, tickets are $79 for adults and $69.99 for children for a single day.

-You may want to consider a 3-day 2-park pass to allow time to fully enjoy Universal Studios and Islands of Adventure during an extended visit in Orlando.
+You may want to consider a 3-day 2-park pass to allow time to fully enjoy Universal Studios and Islands of Adventure during an extended visit to Orlando.
 You can save money and even get a kids eat free pass.

 Harry Potter conjures up magic 365 days a year in Orlando!
 The parks open at 9:00 a.m. each day, and closing times vary.